telerik/winforms-docs/pageview/stripview/new-item.md

 ---
 title: New Item
-page_title: New Item
+page_title: New Item | UI for WinForms Documentation
 description: New Item
-slug: pageview-stripview-new-item
+slug: winforms/pageview/stripview/new-item
 tags: new,item
 published: True
 position: 2